ohpauleez/cmma-template/README.md

 You can also remove the `Makefile.cmma` file and work directly in the main Makefile, if you prefer.

-If you use another tool (Boot, Leiningen, Maven) for dependency management and launching nREPL sessions, you can chop up the Makefile a bit and remove the CMMA JAR from your generated project.
+If you use another tool (Boot, Leiningen, Maven) for dependency management and launching nREPL sessions, you can redefine `CMMA_CLASSPATH_BIN` and the `nrepl` task, and then remove the CMMA JAR - it's not used for anything else.

 ## License